MeepLabs/express-graphql-boilerplate/README.md

 - built with [npm sripts](#npm-scripts)
 - examples for User, Note, and nested GraphQL Queries

+## Fork Notes

+This fork is intended to add some extra layers of security and add new features to the great existing boilerplate for [Meeplabs](https://github.com/MeepLabs) internal use.

 ## Quick Intro

 GraphQL is a Query Language where your REST API can co-exist directly beside your GraphQL API in **harmony**.
 To demonstrate this we have two REST endpoints for `register` and `login`.